How To Say Goodbye to Sickle Cell Disease Forever: The Power of PGD

-This is how these children develop the severe conditions; that is by inheritance.
+This is how these children develop severe conditions; that is, by inheritance.

-In the group of all sickle cell diseases, these are the people who will most benefit from PGD.
+In the group of all sickle cell diseases, these are the people who will most benefit from the power of PGD.

 The process of PGD determines whether the chromosomes of the developing foetus or embryo have the gene in question.